dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 1. Save the file.

 The `EnrollmentID` property is the primary key.
 This entity uses the `<classname> ID` pattern instead of `ID` by itself as you saw in the `Student` entity.
-Ordinarily you would choose one pattern and use it throughout your data model.
+Ordinarily, you would choose one pattern and use it throughout your data model.
 Here, the variation illustrates that you can use either pattern.
 In a later tutorial, you'll see how using `ID` without `classname` makes it easier to implement inheritance in the data model.

 The `Grade` property is an [enum](/ef/ef6/modeling/code-first/data-types/enums).
 The question mark after the `Grade` type declaration indicates that the `Grade` property is [nullable](/dotnet/csharp/programming-guide/nullable-types/using-nullable-types).
 A grade that's null is different from a zero grade.
 Null means a grade isn't known or the instructor didn't assign it yet.

 The `StudentID` property is a foreign key, and the corresponding navigation property is `Student`.
-You associate an `Enrollment` entity with one `Student` entity, so the property can only hold a single `Student` entity (unlike the `Student.Enrollments` navigation property you saw earlier, which can hold multiple `Enrollment` entities).
+You associate an `Enrollment` entity with one `Student` entity, so the property can only hold a single `Student` entity.
+That's different than the `Student.Enrollments` navigation property you saw earlier.
+It can hold multiple `Enrollment` entities.

 The `CourseID` property is a foreign key, and the corresponding navigation property is `Course`.
 You associate an `Enrollment` entity with one `Course` entity.